I’ve never taken my Newfoundlands to a dog a groomer.

 You should never be afraid to ask a dog groomer these questions.

-You are leaving your dog in the care of someone else for several hours.
+You are leaving your dog in the care of someone else for several hours and you are always advocating for your dog.

 You should ask them questions just like you would ask your veterinarian.